polterguy/hyper-core/README.md

 /hyper-core/mysql/todo/foo/x
 ```

+The above URL will evaluate your _"/common/document/private/hyper-core/mysql/x/foo.hl"_ file.
 This file will be evaluated with all the relevant information from your HTTP request, having been automatically
 decorated for you.
 Below is an example of how your file invocation might be decorated.